Rolls-Royce Silent Shadow

-The Rolls-Royce Silent Shadow is an upcoming full-sized luxury car manufactured by Rolls-Royce Motor Cars.
+The Rolls-Royce Silent Shadow is a full-size luxury car manufactured by Rolls-Royce Motor Cars.
 It is intended to be one of company's few upcoming electric vehicles.
+Although the exact date of the car is yet to be announced.

 Overview

 The Silent Shadow is prefigured by the Rolls-Royce 103EX Concept car, which was presented in 2016 on the occasion of the centenary of the parent company BMW.
 On 31 May 2021, Rolls-Royce Motor Cars announced the name of one of their electric vehicles in history.
 The Silent Shadow is named after the Rolls-Royce Silver Shadow which was produced between 1965 and 1980.